pryv/example-apps-web/view-and-share/README.md

 ## User story

-In the previous tutorial [Collect Survey Data](https://github.com/pryv/app-web-examples/tree/master/view-and-share), you have collected and stored data from the mother in her Pryv.io account when she has answered to the example survey.
+In the previous tutorial [Collect Survey Data](https://github.com/pryv/app-web-examples/tree/master/view-and-share), you have collected and stored data from the mother in her Pryv.io account when she has answered the example survey.

 In this web app, you provide her with a tool to visualize data from her account and to share it with third parties.